kanyun-inc/YTKNetwork/BasicGuide_en.md

 YTKNetwork mainly contains the following classes:

  * YTKNetworkConfig ：it's used for setting global network host address and CDN address.
- * YTKRequest 类：it's the parent of all the detailed network request class.
+ * YTKRequest ：it's the parent of all the detailed network request class.
 All network request class should extend it.
 Every subclass of `YTKRequest` stands a specific network request.

 We will explain the ablow 2 classes' detail usage below.